adambraimbridge/public-brands-api/README.md

 ## API definition
 * The API only supports HTTP GET requests and only takes one parameter, uuid:
   `http://api.ft.com/brands/{uuid}`
-* The an example result structure is shown bellow, _note that when there is no parent brand then we omit the parent attribue_:
+* The an example result structure is shown below, _note that when there is no parent brand then we omit the parent attribue_:

 ```
 {